Mermade/widdershins/docs/ConvertingFilesBasicJS.md

 ## Converting files with JavaScript

 1. Create a JavaScript program with the following general steps.
 You can name the file anything you want.
+Let's use `convertMarkdown.js` for this example.
-1. In the JavaScript file, import Widdershins so you can use it in the program:
+2. In the JavaScript file, import Widdershins so you can use it in the program:
 ```javascript
 const widdershins = require('widdershins');
 ```
-1. Set up your options in an `options` object.
+3. Set up your options in an `options` object.
 Use the JavaScript parameter name from the [README.md](https://github.com/Mermade/widdershins#options) file, not the CLI parameter name.
 For example, these options generate code samples in Python and Ruby:
 ```javascript